-Analyzing data captured by IFAC and CIPFA's International Public Sector Financial Accountability Index, this 2018 Status Report analyzes information from 150 jurisdictions across the globe to develop an understanding of public sector financial reporting.
+Analyzing data captured by IFAC and CIPFA's International Public Sector Financial Accountability Index, this 2018 Status Report (published in November 2018) analyzes information from 150 jurisdictions across the globe to develop an understanding of the bases and frameworks used in public sector financial reporting.

 The results paint a positive picture for future accrual and adoption efforts globally.

-Within five years, it is projected that 65% of governments will report on accrual.
-The greatest opportunities for accrual reform during this time will be across Africa, Asia and Latin America and the Caribbean.
+Within five years, it is projected that the number of governments reporting on accrual will rise from 25% to 65%.
+The greatest areas of accrual reform during this time will be Africa, Asia and Latin America and the Caribbean.

 Within Five Years, 65% of Governments will Report on Accrual